-This race car will be sold on a bill of sale.
-For any track enthusiast looking to participate in vintage racing, this fully built 914-6 makes an excellent choice.
+This race car, to be sold on clear Wisconsin title, is said to be eligible for racing in Group 8 in HSR, SVRA and VARA.
+This sale will include a Porsche Certificate and the vehicle's original maintenance booklet.
+For any track enthusiast looking to participate in vintage racing, this nicely built 914-6 makes for an excellent choice.